BinaryIgor/blog/posts/htmx-and-web-components-a-perfect-match.md

 ## Flexible and Copyable Web Components collection

-With the described approach, it is possible to create a collection of generic, reusable, flexible and framework-agnostic Web Components. **When it comes to UI components, I think white box philosophy is superior: we should have access to the simple source code of components, they should be designed to be copied and possibly tinker with, and not used as a black box dependency.** This is because, it is often the case that a given component *almost* matches our needs, but not exactly - in that situation it is a true lifesaver to have control and ability to change them. <a href="https://tailwindui.com/" target="_blank">Tailwind UI</a> takes a similar approach, but is not open-sourced; it is a paid tool and it focuses on framework-specific components.
+With the described approach, it is possible to create a collection of generic, reusable, flexible and framework-agnostic Web Components. **When it comes to UI components, I think white box philosophy is superior: we should have access to the simple source code of components, they should be designed to be copied and possibly tinker with, and not used as a black box dependency.** This is because, it is often the case that a given component *almost* matches our needs, but not exactly - in that situation it is a true lifesaver to have control and ability to change them. <a href="https://tailwindui.com/">Tailwind UI</a> takes a similar approach, but is not open-sourced; it is a paid tool and it focuses on framework-specific components.

-There are a few libraries and collections of Web Components out there, most notably <a href="https://shoelace.style/" target="_blank">Shoelace</a>.
+There are a few libraries and collections of Web Components out there, most notably <a href="https://shoelace.style/">Shoelace</a>.
 This is a step in the right direction, but unfortunately, they also use other tools, dependencies and additional abstractions and take a rather black box approach - they are meant to be used as a closed dependency, not something to copy, understand and tinker with.
 Additionally, they mostly use *Shadow DOM* and because of that, they can not be used with *HTMX*.
 I would love to see a collection of components created with a similar approach to the one described here: without unnecessary abstractions and with different, white box philosophy in mind.
 It means that these components would have a simple to understand source code with zero or minimal dependencies.
 Furthermore, they would be completely configurable from the outside, designed to be rather copied and possibly modified - not used as a black box dependency.

 ## Closing thoughts